 - Set up a local development environment.
-Your local workspace works best as a virtual system (VM or container) with all prerequisities installed and the project
+Your local workspace works best as a virtual system (VM or container) with all prerequisites installed and the project

 masterGit branch cloned.
 You’ll develop in branches to add modules, extensions, 3rd party integrations, and configurations.
 We recommend reading over develop and deploy process for your Starter or Pro plan.

-- Get a project invite by the Project Owner or a super user to the project
+- Get a project invitation from the Project Owner or a super user.

 We walk you through everything you need to do and know.